* Does not include climbing permit

 Why does RMI use a high camp at 19,600'?

-RMI's 19,600 feet high camp is at an altitude that has allowed our team members the greatest chance of making the summit.
+RMI's 19,600-foot high camp is at an altitude that has allowed our team members the greatest chance of making the summit.
 Climbers who use higher camps often have difficulty adjusting to that altitude.
 RMI's camp is situated at an elevation at which most climbers can sleep comfortably after acclimatizing lower on the mountain.

 Why doesn't RMI traverse Aconcagua?